 The more ideas you have the better!

-Brainstorm with your child and come up with appropriate and acceptable activities she can engage in when facing strong emotions.
+Brainstorm with your child and come up with appropriate and acceptable activities that they can engage in when facing strong emotions.

-Place the ideas in an easily accessible jar your child can use when need be.
+Place the ideas in an easily accessible jar they can use when need be.